tlevine/urchin/readme.md

 All of the above programs are usually included on base BSD installations.
 On GNU systems it should be sufficient to install the busybox package.

+Urchin uses sort to format its output.
+GNU sort (as of GNU coreutils version 8.24) lacks the ability to sort in lexicographic order, and this feature is necessary for the output to look right.
+If your version of sort lacks this feature, Urchin will try to use one of the following tools for sorting.

+If no acceptable sorting program is available, Urchin will print a warning and use the incomplete sort that is installed on your system.
+This is not a big deal; if your test files all start with alphanumeric letters, the output should look fine.

 ## Install
 Urchin is contained in a single file, so you can install it by copying it to a directory in your `PATH`.
 For example, you can run the following as root.